vijoybasu/Udacity-Azure-ML-Scholarship-Capstone/README.md

 The results of the AutoML run was the 'Voting Ensemble' model achievening a peak accuracy of `0.87` with below parameters obtained as the best ones.

+A voting ensemble (or a “majority voting ensemble“) is an ensemble machine learning model that combines the predictions from multiple other models.
+It is a technique that may be used to improve model performance, ideally achieving better performance than any single model used in the ensemble.

+It is observed that Voting Ensemble uses a logistic regression model with multiple weights and then chooses or "votes" them to select the best one.

 ```python
 min_child_weight=1,
 missing=nan,